Stories of survival from the tornadoes’ epicenter - NewsBreak

 Stories of survival from the tornadoes’ epicenter

-MAYFIELD, Ky.
-(NewsNation Now) — A Kentucky woman woke up bleeding and injured in the woods after the bathtub she was hiding in was thrown from her home during the devastating tornadoes that swept the state.

-“I honestly thought I was going to die because I didn’t see anyone around, it was so dark.
-There was no one around,” Jasmine Parrott told NewsNation.
-“I heard someone scream for help.
-But I’m pretty sure she was buried under the stuff.
-I couldn’t get to her.”

 At least 88 people died after more than 30 tornadoes tore through Kentucky and four other states over the weekend.
-In Kentucky, five twisters hit the state, including one with a path of about 200 miles, authorities said.Biden firsthand sees tornado toll across Kentucky
+In Kentucky, five twisters hit the state, including one with a path of about 200 miles, authorities said.O’Reilly on Fox News texts: ‘I wouldn’t have done it’

 Parrott spoke with NewsNation’s Rudabeh Shabazi in the wreckage of her Mayfield neighborhood.
 Parrott couldn’t stand up because of her injuries.